DominikPeters/texpresso/EDITOR-PROTOCOL.md

 However, this might not be the case for the content communicated by the editor.
 JSON strings, for instance, are serialized sequences of unicode codepoints.
 TeXpresso will convert it to an UTF-8 encoded byte string before sharing with LaTeX.
-Offsets specified in byte-based delta commands (`change`) should therefore refer to byte offsets of the UTF-8 representation.
+The legacy way to send changes use offsets specified in byte-based delta commands (`change`) should therefore refer to byte offsets of the UTF-8 representation.
-Alternatively, one can use line-based communication (using `change-lines` for editor->TeXpresso communication, and by passing `-lines` argument for TeXpresso->editor messages).
-Lines are numbered by counting '\n'.
+We will instead use the `change-range` command to specify changes in terms of line/column positions, which are more natural to editors.

 ## Commands (editor -> texpresso)